Battle of La Bisbal: Background

 In June 1810, Marshal Pierre Augereau was replaced in command of VII Corps by Marshal Jacques MacDonald.
 Orders soon came from Paris.
 MacDonald was instructed to drive toward Tarragona while his colleague General of Division Louis Gabriel Suchet was to lead the III Corps to capture Tortosa.
 Suchet's corps had successfully concluded the Siege of Lerida on 13 May and the Siege of Mequinenza on 5 June.

 Located on the Ebro River, Tortosa lay on the main highway between the provinces of Catalonia and Valencia.
 By seizing the city, Napoleon hoped to sever the link between the two areas.
-Before Suchet could implement the plan, he was compelled to return to Aragon to suppress the guerillas.
+Before Suchet could implement the plan, he was compelled to return to Aragon to suppress the guerrillas.
 MacDonald also had difficulties.
 He first needed to restock his empty depots with supplies from France.
 It was August before either commander was ready to carry out their emperor's strategy.

 MacDonald marched his field army of 16,000 troops south to support Suchet's operations against Tortosa.
 MacDonald left General of Division Louis Baraguey d'Hilliers with almost 10,000 soldiers to garrison Barcelona.
 In addition, there were 18,000 troops manning the defenses of other cities and holding open the road to France.